katarinamayer/jellyfish/README.md

 $ sudo mn --custom ~/ripl/ripl/mn.py --topo=jelly,20,20,5,graph_adjlist --controller=remote --mac
 ```

 You should now be in the Mininet CLI and can perform some basic tests.
 See Instructions to Run Basic Network (above) for some basic commands.
-After exiting the mininet CLI in window 1, exit the pox controller in window 2 by hitting ctrl-D or type:
+After exiting the Mininet CLI in window 1, exit the pox controller in window 2 by hitting ctrl-D.

 ### Lingering Issues
 - FIXED, pingall now reaches all hosts. ~~After some research and a lot of headache, I've discovered that Mininet does not work well with cycles in a graph, which is why it's dropping packets.~~ Manually specified 10.0.X.X IP addresses and added stp and failMode params to addSwitch() calls.
 - Iperf tests with multiple hosts at a time (via script).
 Could add logic to Mininet startup in jellyfish_network.py script but this does not work with the remote controller since Mininet startup is handled by ripl.

-### Done
+### Progress Achieved
 - Built and tested custom Jellyfish topo and network.
 Our network is based on topology described in [this paper](https://www.usenix.org/system/files/conference/nsdi12/nsdi12-final82.pdf).
 - Configured network to work with a remote controller.
 Added custom topology flag to ripl/ripl/mn.py (``` topo=jelly,[NHOSTS][NSWITCHES],[NPORTS],[ADJLIST_FILE] ```) which directs to our topo in jellyfish_network.py.
 - Separated graph creation from network creation.
 Before this, we were generating the graph topology at Mininet startup time.
 Graph is now pre-generated and saved as an adjaceny list.
 This allows us to generate routing schemes for the saved graph.
 Jellyfish topo processes the adjacency list file to build the network.